TeamDamagedSouls/TDS-Discord-Bot/README.md

 This discord bot runs in the Team Damaged Souls Discord.
 There are many future plans for bot development.

-Current Features:
+## Current Features:
+* None

-Future Features:
+## Future Features:

--Welcome message to new users
+* Welcome message to new users
--In-Server "Souls" currency
+* In-Server "Souls" currency
--"Souls" gambling
+* "Souls" gambling
--TDS Member Role Management
+* TDS Member Role Management